-The Handoffs and Transition in Critical Care (HATRICC) research project is an implementation research study designed to improve OR-to-ICU handoffs.
+The Handoffs and Transition in Critical Care (HATRICC) research project is a hybrid effectiveness- implementation research study designed to improve OR-to-ICU handoffs.
 The project consists of 3 main phases:

 Phase 1: Understand the current process and areas of improvements through observations, chart reviews, and interviews.

 Phase 2: Development, simulation, and implementation of a new handoff process using data collected from Phase 1.